RogerLuo-Code/coding-practice/docs/algorithms/divide-and-conquer.md

 such as sorting (e.g., quicksort, merge sort), multiplying large numbers (e.g., Karatsuba algorithm) and computing the discrete Fourier transform (FFT).

+## Implementation Steps

+1. **Divide**: Split the problem into a set of smaller subproblems of the same type,
+${S_1, S_2, \cdots, S_n}$ where $n \geq 2$.
+2. **Conquer**: Solve each subproblem recursively.
+If the subproblem size is small enough, solve it as a base case.
+3. **Combine**: Merge the solutions of the subproblems to form the solution to the original problem.

+The essential part of the divide and conquer is to figure out the **recurrence relationship**, which subsequently defines the function of **divide** and **combine**.

 ## Comparison with Other Methods

 ### Other Recursion Methods

-The difference between divide and conquer and other recursion methods is that in divide and conquer, the problem is divided into two or more subproblems of the same type, while in other recursion methods, the problem is divided into one or more subproblems of different types.
+The difference between divide and conquer and other recursion methods is that in divide and conquer, the problem is divided into **two or more** subproblems of the same type, while in other recursion methods, the problem is divided into one subproblem.

 ### Dynamic Programming